30 Health Mistakes You Don't Know You Are Making

 When physical symptoms arise, don't forget about the mind-body connection.
 "I see so many individuals in my practice that suffer from IBS and other bowel-related disorders," says Theresa M. Peronace-Onorato, MACP, SAC, certified trauma specialist at Anchor Points Counseling.
 "They enter therapy believing that their stomach issues are completely separate from their mental health issues."

 For example, many people don't realize that 95 percent of serotonin, also known as the "happy chemical" responsible for well-being, is found in our gut.
 "Most people think of serotonin as a neurotransmitter existing solely in the brain," she says.
 "It's no surprise that when issues of mental health lessen in severity, patients find their stomach issues have as well."

-The Remedy Rx: When you start popping pills for health ailments, consider speaking with a mental health professional.
+The Rx: When you start popping pills for health ailments, consider speaking with a mental health professional.